Dyslexia Tools And Resources For Adults

 Natural language processing technology has yielded several programs and apps for dyslexic adults, which they can use to facilitate reading and writing.
 The basic aim is to empower dyslexics with communication support that can substitute the skill conspicuously missing and enable fluid expression of thoughts, or information intake.
 A few interesting dyslexia apps for adults are:

 • Speechify: This text-to-speech app reads out any written text in the form of PDFs, documents, books, etc. to the reader on the phone.
-AI-engineered voices and multiple language option smoothen the comprehension and develop ease of understanding.
+AI-engineered voices and multiple language options smoothen comprehension and develop ease of understanding.
 You can download this app here.

-• Smartynote: A sophisticated app designed to take notes for dyslexic students.
-Image-to-text feature allows taking image of the passage using the camera, then the text is extracted and notes are prepared for the user.
+• Evernote: A sophisticated app designed to take notes for dyslexic students.
+Image-to-text feature allows taking images of the passage using the camera, then the text is extracted and notes are prepared for the user.
 Daily life activities become easier to perform with this app for managing dyslexia.
 Find this app here.

 Apps for dyslexia have the potential to become the voice and vision for the people affected with reading disabilities.
 With little intervention or help, the users can accustom themselves to the app features and integrate them into their usual functioning style.